The InVenture Prize at Georgia Tech is a faculty-led innovation competition for undergraduate students and recent BS graduates of Georgia Tech.

 Participants in the InVenture Prize can apply for reimbursable cash awards to assist with building out their prototype(s).

 Prototype Awards of up to $500 each will be given to select students to assist with prototype construction.
-In order to be considered for an award, students must provide both an itemized budget and a statement (500 words max.) answering the questions related to your idea.
+In order to be considered for an award, students must provide both an itemized budget and a statement (500 words max.) answering the questions related to their idea.

 Finalist Awards and Prizes